 - Oil as needed (optional)

-- 8-10 cups of water or vegetable broth
+- 8-10 cups of water (or water + vegetable broth seasoning)

-- If feeling rich, you can replace up to half of this with canned coconut milk
+- If you’re feeling indulgent, you can replace up to half of this with canned coconut milk

 - 1 teaspoon sugar

 - 1 tablespoon lime juice, add more to taste after this (rebalance it with more salt if needed)